vibecoderx/GovLedger/README.md

   <img src="ios/GovSpendr/Assets.xcassets/AppIcon.appiconset/GovSpendr_eagle_cash.png" width="200">
 </p>

-> ### **A Note on How This App Was Built**
->
-> A significant portion of the code in this repository—for both the iOS app and the Python backend—was generated with the assistance of a large language model (LLM).
-This project was largely **"vibe-coded,"** meaning it was developed through a rapid, iterative, and conversational process with a GenAI tool with minimal review of the generated code.
-Correctness of the code was checked at certain core places (e.g., using the correct API endpoints, etc).
-Overall app correctness check was done via manual testing of various UI workflows.

 ## Ever wonder where your tax dollars go?
 Now you can find out.

 GovSpendr is a sleek, modern iOS application that brings the transparency of U.S. government spending right to your fingertips.
-Powered by the official USASpending.gov API, this app provides a dynamic and intuitive way to explore trillions of dollars in government spending.
-From top-level agency budgets to individual contracts, GovSpendr makes it easy to follow the money.
+Powered by the official [USASpending.gov](https://www.usaspending.gov) API, this app provides a dynamic and intuitive way to explore trillions of dollars in government spending.
+From top-level agency budgets to individual contracts, GovSpendr makes it easy to follow the money. **NOTE**: This is not the official app or repo for USASpending.gov, and is in no way associated with USASpending.gov.
+This app and the code in this repo simply uses USASpending.gov APIs.

 ## Features